 The Internet has some good sides as well as some bad sides.
 Unfortunately, children are mostly attracted to the bad side of the internet and have to deal with the consequences later.
 Teach your children about bad things happening online and show them how privacy is important.
 Children’s should be aware that once the content is shared with others, they will not be able to delete it completely and include text messages that contain inappropriate images.
 They may also not know or choose not to use privacy settings and should be aware that sex offenders often use social networks, chat rooms, emails, and online games to communicate and exploit them.

 If your kid is asking to have social accounts use your email address to create accounts so you can keep an eye on activities of your child.
 Do not use names of your younger child while creating social media accounts.
 Remember the password.
 But respect the age restrictions on the accounts.
 If a site says you must be 18 to register, your child may have to wait.
 Let your kids know that you will keep checking their accounts, so they will avoid any wrong activities.
-Spying on your children’s accounts without your knowledge can alter their self-confidence.
+Spy on your children’s phone without your knowledge can alter their self-confidence.

 Observe the changes in your children’s behavior